 Jessica is the average American woman.
 She’s 5’4” and weighs 169 pounds (the national average for women).
 She's 38 years old (the average American’s age).
 Her name is even the most popular female name of the eighties.

 Assuming Jessica’s a nonsmoker, weighing just ten pounds less (159 pounds) would make insurers view her risk profile more favorably.
 That could save her nearly $3,200 on $1 million in term life insurance premiums, over a 20-year term.
-This is based on rates for Fabric Premium, our term life insurance policy.
+This is based on rates for our term life insurance policy in 2018.

 On the other hand, if she were ten pounds heavier, she could spend close to $4,400 more over the course of 20 years.
 (Of course, these are both hypothetical quotes based on Jessica’s situation, and don’t apply to everyone.)

 Meanwhile, Michael is the perfectly average American male, at 5’9” and 196 pounds.
 Like Jessica, he’s 38 years old (and his name was also a super popular choice in the eighties).

 Let's say this hypothetical man were 15 pounds slimmer, at 181 pounds.
 He could save close to $3,800 over 20 years!
-That's for a $1 million term life insurance policy, based on rates for Fabric Premium (a term life insurance policy).
+That's for a $1 million term life insurance policy, based on rates for a term life insurance policy through Fabric.
 As with the example above, this quote is based just on Michael’s situation, specifically.

 By a similar token, if he were 15 pounds heavier, he could end up spending close to $5,500 extra over the course of his 20-year term.